+Before exploring crystal twinning, it’s important to know how to identify quartz and have an understanding of the quartz mineral group.
 Crystals can twin in parallel, or routine ways, involving two crystals, or as in complex twinning, several crystals.
+This is different than inclusions in quartz.
 To be considered as twins, the crystals must be in a fixed identifiable relationship to each other.
 As crystals grow in solution, individual ions of a mineral gather to form a crystal.
 This is an orderly geometric process that produces a pattern that results in an external crystal form.

 Influences on Crystal Growth